mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 use core::intrinsics::{volatile_store};
 ~~~

-And now some required language functions which just cause the code to halt if we enconter an error.
+And now some required language functions which just cause the code to halt if we encounter an error.

 <div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-rust/src/main.rs#L7-L26">src/main.rs</a></div>